-As of December 2020, the Dr. James A. Fergson RISE Fellowship (Ferguson RISE) Program is planned to be a virtual format.
-There may be exceptions to this decision for students assigned to the CDC - please continue to monitor the CDC website for up-to-date information.
+The Dr. James A. Ferguson RISE Fellowship (Ferguson RISE) Program is planned to be in person format.
+Please note the format of the summer program is subject to change based on the COVID-19 pandemic status.
+Please continue to monitor the CDC website for up-to-date information.

-The virtual program begins with Orientation for ALL scholars.
-Registration and seminars will begin on Monday, May 31 through Thursday, June 3, 2021.
-Ferguson RISE fellows assigned to CDC mentors will be introduced on Friday, June 4, 2021.
-Following Orientation, the Ferguson RISE fellows begin their virtual research experience on June 7, 2021 and end on July 28, 2021.
-Closing activity for the Ferguson RISE Fellowship is planned for Thursday, August 5, 2021.
-ALL Ferguson RISE fellows will participate in Wednesday Research Accountability Groups and Public Health seminars beginning June 9, 2021.
+The in-person program begins with Orientation for ALL scholars.
+Registration and seminars will begin on Monday, May 30, through Friday, June 3, 2022.
+Ferguson RISE fellows assigned to CDC mentors will be introduced on Friday, June 3, 2022.
+Following Orientation, the Ferguson RISE fellows begin their research experience on June 6, 2022, and end on July 27, 2022.
+Closing activity for the Ferguson RISE Fellowship is planned for Thursday, August 4, 2022.
+ALL Ferguson RISE fellows will participate in Wednesday Research Accountability Groups and Public Health seminars beginning June 8, 2022.

-During the remaining 8 weeks of the program, Ferguson RISE Fellows receive mentored virtual research and professional development experiences with the CDC, Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, Baltimore City Health Department, or the Maryland Department of Health and Mental Hygiene (DHMH).
+During the remaining eight weeks of the program, Ferguson RISE Fellows receive mentored research and professional development experiences with the CDC, Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, Baltimore City Health Department, or the Maryland Department of Health and Mental Hygiene (DHMH).

-Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, and Bureau of Prisons (Baltimore, MD and Washington, DC) offer clinical and state research experiences.
-Ferguson RISE fellows work with research mentors on projects related to infectious diseases treatment, prevention, health disparities, mental health, developmental disabilities and epidemiology.
+Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, and Bureau of Prisons (Baltimore, MD, and Washington, DC) offer clinical and state research experiences.
+Ferguson RISE fellows work with research mentors on infectious disease treatment, prevention, health disparities, mental health, developmental disabilities, and epidemiology projects.
 Ferguson RISE fellows may participate in telehealth visits.

 All Fellows participate in weekly research and public health seminars.
-On Monday, July 26 through Wednesday, July 28, 2021, Ferguson RISE fellows will participate in the CDC Showcase and Expo.
-On Thursday, August 5, 2021, Ferguson fellows will present their research to peers, mentors and researchers.
+On Monday, July 25 through Wednesday, July 27, 2022, Ferguson RISE fellows will participate in the CDC Showcase and Expo.
+On Thursday, August 4, 2022, Ferguson fellows will present their research to peers, mentors, and researchers.

 All program activities are contingent upon CDC funding.